michaelo/daya/README.md

 -----------

 The system is split into the following components:
-* Compiler library (/libhidot) - the core compiler, can be linked into e.g compiler exe, web service, and possibly in the end as WASM to make the web frontend standalone.
+* Compiler library (/libdaya) - the core compiler, can be linked into e.g compiler exe, web service, and possibly in the end as WASM to make the web frontend standalone.
 * Compiler executable (/compiler)
 * Web service (not started)
 * Web frontend (not started)

 ### Compiler

-The main logic of the hidot-compiler is organized as a library located under /libhidot.
+The main logic of the daya-compiler is organized as a library located under /libdaya.
 Then there's a simple executable-wrapper located under /compiler.

-#### libhidot
+#### libdaya

 The core component of it all.
-Provides functionaly to parse .hidot, validate the results, output valid .dot + eventually directly execute system-installed dot to generate a graphical representation of the diagram.
+Provides functionaly to parse .daya, validate the results, output valid .dot + eventually directly execute system-installed dot to generate a graphical representation of the diagram.

 ### Service / backend

 Two parts:
-1. An endpoint which takes hidot and returns dot, PNG or SVG.
+1. An endpoint which takes daya and returns dot, PNG or SVG.
 1. Provider of the static frontend

 ### Frontend

-Minimal, single-page, input-form to provide hidot data and desired output-format (dot, png, svg).
+Minimal, single-page, input-form to provide daya data and desired output-format (dot, png, svg).

 ### Web component for easy inclusion into sites